-When the last used server fails, the device automatically switches to the other server.
-Should the first server recover after some time, the device switches back to this (better) server automatically.
+When configuring two SNTP servers, the device always synchronizes to server 1 by default.
+If server 1 fails, the device automatically switches to server 2.
+When (after a failure) server 1 recovers, the device switches back to server 1.

 SNTP Commissioning